Gonzalez

 Research

-My research is on the detection of gravitational waves.
-I work in the Department of Physics and Astronomy in Louisiana State University, where there is a large group of people working on the subject, both in theory and experiment.
+My research is on detection of gravitational waves.
+I am a Professor in the Department of Physics and Astronomy in Louisiana State University, where there is a large group of people working on the subject, both in theory and experiment.
 LSU is only 30 miles away from the LIGO Livingston Observatory (picture on the left).
-The LIGO project, funded by the National Science Foundation, is building three gravitational detectors in two observatories, one in Hanford, Washington, and another in Livingston, Louisiana.
-The detectors are essentially very long (4km, or 2.5 miles!)
-Michelson interferometers, which will detect minuscule differential changes in the length of the arms when a gravitational wave hits the Earth, bringing information from astronomical objects.
-Presently, the detectors are running at their designed sensitivity for the initial phase, and are able to measure about 10-19 meters in length difference in the arms, near 100 Hz.
+The LIGO project, funded by the National Science Foundation, is building gravitational wave detectors in two observatories, one in Hanford, Washington, and another in Livingston, Louisiana.
+The detectors are essentially very long Michelson interferometers (4km, or 2.5 miles long!), which will detect minuscule differential changes in the length of the arms when a gravitational wave arrives to Earth, bringing information from astronomical events very far away.
+Near 100 Hz, the LIGO detectors are able to detect changes in distance smaller than 10-19 meters in the difference between the 4km long arms.

 Background

 I am married to Jorge Pullin, who is the Hearne Chair Professor of Physics at LSU.
-I guess we are a living example that Einstein was wrong when he said that gravitation cannot be held responsible for people falling in love, we met at a gravity meeting!
+I guess we are a living example that Einstein was wrong when he said that gravitation cannot be held responsible for people falling in love, since we met studying his gravity theory!
 You can read some details about our story in Physics World .

 You can find me in the movies too!
-Not in Hollywood, but in a video posted in a very nice web documentary made by the American Museum of Natural History, and in a movie made by the National Science Foundation, called "Einstein's Messengers".
+Not in Hollywood, but in a brief documentary movie made by the National Science Foundation, called "Einstein's Messengers", and in a video posted in a very nice web documentary made by the American Museum of Natural History in one of their Science Bulletins (look for the Astro feature story in Nov 2004).
 If you want any further information, contact me!